guiglass/Unreal_Engine_5_Live_Production_Example/README.md

 # Unreal Engine 5 plugin for APS (live-link)
-This is a complete exampel project that shows how to use a custom avatar from APS Luxor and live-link full body tracking and facial capture with characters in Unreal Engine 5.
+This is a complete exampel project for UE5 that shows how to use a custom APS Luxor avatars with live-link full body tracking and facial capture on characters in Unreal Engine.
 This plugin can be used in live production environments or to simply record a animation directly in Unreal Editor.

-The binaries for this plugin were built using UE5 on Windows 10 64bit but the plugin should also be compatible with UE4.
+The binaries for this plugin were compile using UE5 on Windows 10 64bit <i>but the plugin should also be compatible with UE4</i>.

 This project requires APS Luxor (https://www.patreon.com/prepstudio) v3.6.6 or above and Unreal Engiene 5 editor.